ankitects/faqs/src/the-2021-scheduler.md

 ### Burying

 When burying is enabled, cards are now excluded from the queues at the start of a study session.
-Previously if you had 10 forward and 10 reverse cards, the counts would start at 20 and jump down as you review, but now they'll start directly at 10.
+Previously if you had 10 forward and 10 reversed cards, the counts would start at 20 and jump down as you review, but now they'll start directly at 10.
 The actual burying still happens as you review cards.